Important Information for Music Majors

 - The choir room has been added as a performance space when necessary.

-- Noon performances may be scheduled on Sundays.
+- Noon performances may be scheduled on Sundays during winter and spring.

 - Student recitals may be scheduled the same day as large ensemble and faculty performances.